 The price of admission to any of these stadiums was 55 cents for the cheapest seats (Bleachers), and $1.10 for the Grandstand seats.

-The streets now became playgrounds for the boys.
-Not being able to use a bat and a hard ball to play baseball, lest we break a window or hurt someone, we usedball a broomstick and a rubber ball.
+Not being able to use a bat and a hard ball to play baseball, lest we break a window or hurt someone, we used a broomstick and a rubber ball.
 This was "Stickball".
-The rubber ball cost 5 cents, or if you could afford 10 cents, you bought a better ball called Spalding.
-To us it was known as a "spaldeen".

 Stickball and punchball were the main games.
 Your rating as a batter depended on the distance of "how many sewers can you hit".
 (This referred to sewer man-hole covers which were spaced out in the center of the street).
 If you could hit 2, you were a fair hitter.
 At three you were GREAT!